 When Intellectual Property rights are mentioned in a franchise agreement, those rights often relate to trademarks, know-how, and systems – which essentially represent the franchise ‘brand’.
 The brand is the common identity of the franchise network and is fundamental to the generation of goodwill in the marketplace.

-- Intellectual property portfolio must be strong.
+- The intellectual property portfolio must be strong.

 - So that no one copies your brands.